-(c) Proposed aApproval of the AGAR exemption certificate for 2022: Approved.Approval of the annual accounts: Approved.
-CL had compiled a separate sheet including a comparison against 2020/21 figures, with an explanation sheet.Approval of the Annual AGS and AGAR form: Approved.
+(b) Approval of the AGAR exemption certificate for 2022: Approved.

+(c) Approval of the annual accounts: Approved.
+CL had compiled a separate sheet including a comparison against 2020/21 figures, with an explanation sheet.

+(d) Approval of the Annual AGS and AGAR form: Approved.

 (e) Approval of insurance premium: It was proposed that the council take advantage of the reduction in charges by accepting a 5-year contract [P, CL; S, IH; Carried]